-Since 1975, Doorways for Women and Families has offered doorways into safety and security for those with nowhere to go.
-When it began, Doorways provided nights in a hotel for those in desperate need.
+Since 1975, Doorways has welcomed those with nowhere else to go.
+When it began, it provided nights in a hotel for those in desperate need.
 Now, two emergency shelters, a long-term housing program, and holistic support services help homeless families and domestic violence survivors heal from trauma – and aim for independence.
 Along with crucial shelter and supportive housing programs, Doorways offers counseling and referrals for adults, physical and emotional support for youth (50% of clients are children), court advocacy and companionship for those seeking formal protection from an abuser, and individual financial education, along with a 24-hour hotline for those escaping violence or shielding a loved one.
-It all makes a vital difference: last year, 83% of households secured safe, long-term housing and 95% of those with children strengthened and stabilized as a family.
-Winner of the 2009 Washington Post Award for Excellence in Nonprofit Management, Doorways knows that everyone deserves a safe home.
-With your help, it will see that they have one.
+It all makes a vital difference: in the last few years, 87% of households secured safe, long-term housing and 95% of those with children strengthened and stabilized as a family.
+You know, as Doorways does, that everyone deserves a safe home.

 Headquarters: VA-Arlington County

 Ethnic Groups Served: African American; Asian American; Caucasian; Latino/Hispanic

 Population(s) Served: All; Men/Boys; Women/Girls; Low- to Moderate-Income Community Members